 In Denver the air was dry.
 In New Orleans the air had been muggy; I felt like it was compressing on my chest.
 In Denver the air was too light; I felt like it was sucking the breath from my lungs.
 I felt powerless and disoriented in Denver.
 The weather was hot.
 I had expected Denver to have cool mountain breezes, but there were no breezes during my visit in June.
-Looking back at photos I see cloudy grey skies, but I don’t remember rain, just heat.
+Looking back at photos I see cloudy grey skies, but I don’t recall any rain, just heat.

-The conference went well, but I didn’t do much other than attend the official events and parties.
-When I came back to Denver I found a lady to couchsurf with.
-This was only my second time couchsurfing (first being a few days earlier in New Orleans).
-That kind of turned thing around.
+The conference went well, but I didn’t do much other than attending the official events and parties.
+When I came back to Denver I found a lady to Couchsurf with.
+This was only my second time Couchsurfing (the first being a few days earlier in New Orleans).
+That kind of turned things around.
 She was really nice.
-I went to the Botanic Gardens for a bit and after work she showed me around the city.
+I went to the Botanic Gardens for a bit and after work, she showed me around the city.
 We went out for dinner at a burger joint and talked a lot about travel.
 She’d just spent several months in Spain, which sounded amazing.
 She had a Vitamix and I was pretty sure that now I wanted one as well.
 You don’t even have to peel the apple people.
 And it makes hot soup?
 What!?